Dhevyoung/NORTHWIND-TRADER-SALES-ANALYSIS/README.md

 ## MODELLING
 An automatic relationship was derived by Power BI but i replaced it with the relationship i wanted in order to carry out my analysis
 ![Model View](https://github.com/Dhevyoung/NORTHWIND-TRADER-SALES-ANALYSIS/blob/main/Model%20View.png)
+This contains 6 dimension, 1 facts table.
+Each tables are linked together with a one-to-many relationship